aidbucayan/Open-Movie-Database/README.md

 # Open-Movie-Database
-This app consumes OMDB public api, which you can search movie and view it's details.
+This app consumes Beeceptor public api, which you can add, edit, delete and get all the list of Contacts.

 This android project is written in Kotlin which demonstrates MVVM/MVI design architecture.

-- Retrieve data from OMDB api with Retrofit
+- Retrieve data from Beeceptor api with Retrofit
 - Display movie data in UI.

 Design Pattern